kalleeh/gurum-api/README.md

-# Gureume Management API
+# Gurum Management API

-This reference architecture provides a set of YAML templates for deploying the Gureume Management API with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).
+This reference architecture provides a set of YAML templates for deploying the Gurum Management API with [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

 ## Overview

 The architecture consists of two parts, the supporting platform and the management API.
 This repository and templates deploy the management API.
-To modify or deploy the platform, please see the gureume-platform repository.
+To modify or deploy the platform, please see the gurum-platform repository.

 ### Architecture Overview